 This creates transparency and honesty in the workplace and employees feel that they are in the loop in terms of the overall plans of the company.

 Also, employees should have fair chances to share their ideas and views regarding a project.
-This often creates leadership qualities, motivates an employee, or employees towards their work and reduces absenteeism.
+This often creates leadership qualities, motivates an employee, and reduces absenteeism.

 4. Employee Morale: